-To understand the concept, it will always advisable to call for professional help such as Home Glazer who are working in the field for 30 years.
+To understand the concept, it will always be advisable to call for professional help such as Home Glazer who are working in the field for more than 35 years.
 Choosing the best painters to have a better understanding of the walls at our place will help to decide which paint will be best for a particular wall.
-Though painters do their job efficiently due to their experience and understanding of the concept of paints but for our understanding regarding water-based enamel paint and oil-based enamel paint, let us study in deep.
+Though painters do their job efficiently due to their experience and understanding of the concept of paints but for our understanding of water-based enamel paint and oil-based enamel paint, let us study in deep.
 This will help our decision to be stronger when painters suggest paints for our wall.

 - Mineral turpentine

-Variation in sheen effects
+Variation in Sheen Effects

-Oil based paints show a better sheen effect and the after effects are eye-catching.
+Oil-based paints show a better sheen effect and the after-effects are eye-catching.
 Although, it is seen that after a certain point of time, the effects of sheen are reduced and the paint looks dull.

 On the other hand, water-based paints have a low sheen effect but maintain the sheen level for a longer duration.
-Hence if you have planned to repaint in a few years’ time then you can opt for oil-based paint but if your budget is economical then water-based enamel is the best option.
+Hence if you have planned to repaint in a few years then you can opt for oil-based paint but if your budget is economical then water-based enamel is the best option.

-Oil-based paints dry harder in comparison to water-based paints but at the same time give amazing resistance to the wear and tear.
+Oil-based paints dry harder in comparison to water-based paints but at the same time give amazing resistance to wear and tear.
 The flip side of it drying sooner is that it does not have greater elasticity as it becomes chalky and brittle.
-The end result proves the paint to crack.
+The result proves the paint to crack.

 Water-based paint will dry hard but will have the capacity to resist any damage and even take care of yearly wear and tear.
 This makes water-based paint more bending towards change and hence flexible.
 They can easily tolerate moisture.